eme64/blog/_posts/2026-01-12-Alignment-Performance.md

 <img width="400" alt="image" src="https://github.com/user-attachments/assets/0081c69a-28d0-4d38-981b-a79b570ed3aa" />

-It seems that load-alignment generally leads to better performance than store-alignment.
+It seems that store-alignment generally leads to better performance than store-alignment.
 We see that especially with large vectors (e.g. 64 byte) the performance difference between alignment and non-alignment can make a difference of more than `100%`.
 With smaller vectors (e.g. 8 byte) the difference is only `20%`.
 The explanation is that with larger vectors, more of those cross cache line boundaries.
 For example, if all 64 byte vectors are misaligned, all of them must cross the 64 byte boundaries, and are thus turned into two accesses.
 If the vectors are smaller, only a fraction of them is split, leading to a lower overhead.

-However, on some OCI `NEON` machine, and a 16-byte (4 int) vector, I seem to get (very!) slight better performance with load-alignment, i.e. the green lines go vertical:
+However, on some Aarch64 `NEON` machine, and a 16-byte (4 int) vector, I seem to get (very!) slight better performance with load-alignment, i.e. the green lines go vertical:

 <img width="400" alt="image" src="https://github.com/user-attachments/assets/36f49623-a0ae-47f7-93e1-eeb9f2b21862" />